chapterflow-app/chapterflow-extension/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug Report
+name: Bug report
-about: Report a bug or unexpected behavior
+about: Report an issue to help improve ChapterFlow for YouTube™
-title: "[Bug] "
+title: '[BUG] '
 labels: bug
 assignees: ''

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear description of what happened.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '...'
-3. See error
+**YouTube Video URL**
+Link to the YouTube video where the issue occurred:

 **Expected behavior**
-A clear description of what you expected to happen.
+What you expected to happen.

-**Screenshots**
-If applicable, add screenshots.

-**Environment**
-- Chrome version:
+**Desktop Environment:**
+ - Browser: [e.g. Chrome, Brave, Edge]
-- Extension version:
+ - Extension Version: [e.g. 1.0.0]
-- Operating System:

-**Additional context**
-Add any other context about the problem here.